Goal #4

 • Strategic goals to ensure education pathways reach more students worldwide

-• Supporting our staff to to have access to quality education and lifelong learning
+• Supporting our staff to have access to quality education and lifelong learning

 • Top-tier partnerships which aid marginalised and disadvantaged communities across the globe